-The principles of plant physiology as they to plant products apply in storage environments.
+The principles of plant physiology as they apply to plant products in storage environments.
 Course deals with management practices associated with the harvesting and storage of crops and the effect of time period and conditions of storage on the quality of the plant products.
-Postharvest handling systems and value-added products through minimal processing and packaging are examined.
-Storage studied structures and are representative types of commercial storages visited.
+Post-harvest handling systems and value-added products through minimal processing and packaging are examined.
+Storage structures are studied and representative types of commercial storages visited.

-PS90: Technology Project
+PS90: Technology Project Instructor: Prof. Nowak